 The key idea is to get the feeling that you are cutting the legs out from underneath the ball.
 With practice, a golfer will learn the appropriate feel and angle of attack for hitting an excellent greenside bunker shot.

 By design, the Pocket Bunker will give instant feedback on whether a shot has been hit thin, fat, shanked, or correctly.
-A golfer will be able to tell the differences in the strike by both the feel of impact and also by the ball flight.
+A golfer will be able to tell the differences in the strike by the feel of impact and the ball’s flight.

 Hints for Best Use of the Pocket Bunker Training Aid: